UKHomeOffice/vcloudToolsGenerator/README.md

 # vcloudToolsGenerator
-An attempt at abstracting the vcloud-tools format to quickly generate and launch a cluster.  has some coreos/kubernetes stuff in here, but you don't need to be using that for this to be useful.
+An attempt at abstracting the vcloud-tools format to quickly generate and launch a cluster.
+Has some coreos/kubernetes stuff in here, but you don't need to be using that for this to be useful.

 what works.
 ==